Sunjammer/nfuse/README.md

 Generic JavaScript stuff like `ramda`, `lodash`, `rx` and the like will work fine.

-Also note that Fuse has very limited native support for ES6 and only packages built for ES5 will function across all targets.
+Also note that if you target iOS versions lower than 10, only ES5 packages will work on that platform.

 ## Disclaimers
 Under constant development.
 YMMV.
 [Report issues](https://github.com/Sunjammer/nfuse/issues) as you encounter them.